Back to all blogs

 Tea with Milk and Sugar

-If you add milk or sugar to your tea, you are no longer fasting.
-Milk contains proteins, fats, and lactose (milk sugar), all of which trigger the digestive process and can lead to the "postprandial dip" in TSH mentioned earlier.
-If you are having other tests alongside your thyroid markers—such as a fasting glucose or a cholesterol test—a tea with milk and sugar will definitely invalidate those results.
+Adding milk or sugar means you are no longer fasting.
+Milk contains proteins, fats, and lactose that trigger digestion, potentially leading to a dip in TSH.
+If you are having other tests (like glucose or cholesterol) alongside your thyroid markers, milk and sugar will invalidate those results.

 Herbal Teas

-Most herbal teas (peppermint, chamomile, ginger) are calorie-free and do not contain caffeine.
-While they are less likely to interfere with your thyroid markers than a standard breakfast, they still contain various plant compounds.
-If you are aiming for a truly "clean" fasting result, it is best to stick to plain water until after your blood has been drawn.
+Most herbal teas are calorie-free and caffeine-free.
+While less likely to interfere than a standard breakfast, they still contain plant compounds.
+For a truly clean fasting result, stick to plain water.

-Key Takeaway: If you want the most accurate and comparable results, it is best to avoid tea (and coffee) and stick to plain water before your thyroid test.
-If you must have tea, drink it black and without sugar, but be aware that water is always the gold standard for a fasting sample.
+Key Takeaway: For the most accurate and comparable results, avoid tea and coffee and stick to plain water before your test.
+If you must have tea, drink it black, but water remains the gold standard.

 The Importance of Timing: The 9 AM Rule

-At Blue Horizon, we recommend having your thyroid blood test taken between 7:30 AM and 9:00 AM.
-This ensures you are catching that morning peak and makes it much easier to compare your results if you need to test again in six months or a year.
+At Blue Horizon, we recommend having your thyroid blood test taken between 7:30 AM–9:00 AM.
+This ensures you catch the morning peak and can accurately compare results over months or years.

 Medication and Your Morning Cuppa